General Misconduct

 This notice will be sent to your student email address.

 The University must collect enough evidence to proceed with an investigation under the Vice Chancellor Regulation Part 6 and the Student Conduct Policy.
-This evidence is brought to the attention of the Academic Registrar.
+This evidence is then brought to the attention of the Academic Registrar.
 If the Academic Registrar determines that an allegation of student General Misconduct should be investigated, the Academic Registrar must provide a notice to the student within 10 business days of the allegation being brought to their attention.
 You cannot be given a penalty for General Misconduct without going through the University’s formal process.

 Within three working days of the hearing, you should receive notice of the committee’s decision, any penalties imposed, and information on how to appeal the decision.